 *Medical management recommendations will depend on which gene is found to be mutated.
 Additional information regarding cancer risks and medical management options can be found in cited literature.

-The CancerNext Panel targets detection of mutations in 21 of the 22 genes (APC, ATM, BARD1, BRIP1, BMPR1A, CDH1, CHEK2, MLH1, MRE11A, MSH2, MSH6, MUTYH, NBN, PALB2, PMS2, PTEN, RAD50, RAD51C, SMAD4.
+The CancerNext Panel targets detection of mutations in 27 of the 28 genes (APC, ATM, BARD1, BRCA1, BRCA2, BRIP1, BMPR1A, CDH1, CHEK2, CDK4, CDKN2A, EPCAM, MLH1, MRE11A, MSH2, MSH6, MUTYH, NBN, NF1, PALB2, PMS2, PTEN, RAD50, RAD51C, RAD51D, SMAD4.
 STK11, and TP53) by next-generation sequencing or Sanger sequencing of all coding domains plus at least 5 bases into the 5’ and 3’ ends of all the introns and untranslated regions (5’UTR and 3’UTR).
 Genomic deoxyribonucleic acid (gDNA) is isolated from the patient’s specimen using a standardized kit and quantified by agarose gel electrophoresis.
 Sequence enrichment is carried out by incorporating the gDNA into microdroplets along with primer pairs designed to the target hereditary cancer gene coding exons followed by polymerase chain reaction (PCR) and next-generation sequencing.
-Additional Sanger sequencing is performed for any regions with insufficient read depth coverage for reliable heterozygous variant detection.
-Variant calls other than polymorphisms are verified by Sanger sequencing in sense and antisense directions.
-Gene copy number analysis identifies gross deletions or duplications in all 22 genes (APC, ATM, BMPR1A, BRIP1, CDH1, CHEK2, EPCAM, MLH1, MSH2, MSH6, MUTYH, NBN, PALB2, PMS2, PTEN, SMAD4, STK11, and TP53).
-If a deletion is detected in exons 13, 14, or 15 of PMS2,double stranded sequencing of the appropriate exon(s) of the pseudogene PMS2CL will be performed to determine if the deletion is located in the PMS2 gene or pseudogene.
-This panel does not include analysis of the BRCA1 and BRCA2 genes.
+A secondary sequencing method is performed for any regions with insufficient read depth coverage for reliable heterozygous variant detection.
+Suspect variant calls other than those classified as "likely benign" or "benign" are verified by sanger sequencing in sense and antisense directions.
+Gene copy number analysis by a custom micrarray identifies gross deletions or duplications in all 28 genes (APC, ATM, BARD1, BRCA1, BRCA2, BMPR1A, BRIP1, CDH1, CHEK2, CDK4, CDKN2A, EPCAM, MLH1, MRE11A, MSH2, MSH6, MUTYH, NBN, NF1, PALB2, PMS2, PTEN, RAD50, RAD51C, RAD51D, SMAD4, STK11, and TP53).
+If a deletion is detected in exons 13, 14, or 15 of PMS2, double stranded sequencing of the appropriate exon(s) of the pseudogene PMS2CL will be performed to determine if the deletion is located in the PMS2 gene or pseudogene.

-Analytical sensitivity for 22 genes analyzed via next-gen sequencing is 96-99% of described mutations.
+Analytical sensitivity for all genes is estimated to be greater than 99% of described mutations.

 Blood: Collect 6-10cc blood in purple top EDTA tube (preferred) or yellow top citric acetate tube.